 Profit income is essentially income generated through gaining profits from sales of items.
 It’s the whole concept of buying low and selling high while making money in the process.

 The great thing about this source of income is that there is a low barrier of entry for it.

 This income is from your money earning interest in a bank or interest that is paid back to your from money that you lend.

-Online savings accounts are notorious for extending high interest rates to its customers.
+Online savings accounts are notorious for extending high-interest rates to their customers.
 As of this article, rates were as high as 2.3%.
 That means that you can earn $23 for every $1,000 that you save.

 That’s a very easy way to make money without doing any work at all!

 Interest income can also be earned from you loaning money and charging interest.
 This is a very lucrative practice that many of us have been on the other side of.

 Just think of the amount of money that banks, student loan companies, and car dealerships have made from issuing loans!